antmar0417/The-Useless-Web/README.md

 -   Application will be in demo mode and will be rate-limited to 50 requests per hour.
 Read more here: https://unsplash.com/documentation
 -   Responsive design for mobile, tablet and desktop.
 -   It's possible to hover on each picture and see the number of likes for each picture.
 Observe that this only applies to desktops.
-Sometimes you need to wait about one second to be able to see the number of likes for each image.
+Sometimes you need to wait about one second to be able to see this information.
 See the picture below:
 <div align="center">
     <img src="./images/likes.png" width="400px"</img>
 </div>